ImplFerris/pico-pico/src/ldr/ldr.md

 ## Circuit

-I have created a voltage divider circuit with an LDR(the resistor symbol shows the light, in the form of arrows shining on it) in Falstad .
+I have created a voltage divider circuit with an LDR(a resistor symbol with arrows, kind of indicating light shining on it) in Falstad .
 You can import the circuit file I created, [`voltage-divider-ldr.circuitjs.txt`](./voltage-divider-ldr.circuitjs.txt), import into the [Falstad site](https://www.falstad.com/circuit/e-voltdivide.html) and play around.

 You can adjust the brightness value and observe how the resistance of R2 (which is the LDR) changes.
 Also, you can watch how the \\( V_{out} \\) voltage changes as you increase or decrease the brightness.